 Our website is home to thousands of free, quality resources to support your teaching.
 They provide a useful starting point in planning and delivering lessons or in supplementing your own planning and ideas.
 We also have resources designed to support your development, for example meeting the teachers' standards in your early career.
 Our primary resources are organised by concept, for example teaching science through stories or easy STEM activities for any primary classroom, or by subject.

-STEM Ambassadors are volunteers from a wide range of science, technology, engineering and mathematics (STEM) related jobs and disciplines across the UK, including engineers, designers, architects, scientists and technicians.
+STEM Ambassadors are volunteers from STEM related jobs and disciplines across the UK.
 We work with over 30,000 STEM Ambassadors from more than 2,500 different employers.
-They offer their time and enthusiasm to help bring STEM subjects to life, bringing a new and inspiring perspective to STEM lessons and demonstrating their value in life and careers.
+They offer their time and enthusiasm to help bring STEM subjects to life, bringing a new and inspiring perspective to STEM lessons.

 STEM Clubs are out-of-timetable sessions that enrich and broaden the curriculum, giving young people the chance to explore STEM subjects in less formal settings.
 Clubs are an important outlet to ignite new interest and to raise attainment through more imaginative and inventive teaching methods.

-Setting up a STEM Club can be a very rewarding experience, nurturing your pupils' enthusiasm for STEM subjects at an early stage.
-There are some great ideas for primary schools - perhaps an engaging science or maths club, or a gardening or coding club.
-We can offer you all the help you need in getting started and making your club thrive, from downloadable guides and inspirational case studies to specific resources, related CPD and enlisting the help of a STEM Ambassador volunteer to help you.
+Setting up a STEM Club can be a rewarding experience, nurturing your pupils' enthusiasm for STEM subjects at an early stage.
+There are some great ideas for primary schools - perhaps an engaging science club, or a gardening or coding club.
+We can help you get started and make your club thrive with downloadable guides and inspirational case studies to specific resources, related CPD and enlisting the help of a STEM Ambassador volunteer to help you.

 The 2021 edition of the STEM Learning magazine is full of the latest insights and research in teaching STEM subjects to primary pupils.